 The eVisitor for Australia is an online travel authority that electronically issues visas for Australia.
 Similar to the ESTA system in the United States, the eVisitor eliminates the need to physically go to an embassy or consulate to present a paper application.

-The current eVisitor authorization was introduced in 2008 to create a mutual short stay travel arrangement between Australian nationals and citizens of the European Union within the existing framework of the Australian visa system.
+The current eVisitor authorisation was introduced in 2008 to create a mutual short stay travel arrangement between Australian nationals and citizens of the European Union within the existing framework of the Australian visa system.

-How Does eVisitor Work?
+How does eVisitor work?

-It will be required to provide a current email address at which to receive the eVisitor visa Australia, as well as to pay the eVisitor fee using a valid credit card or debit card.
+It will be required to provide a current email address at which to receive the eVisitor visa for Australia, as well as to pay the eVisitor fee using a valid credit card or debit card.

-Travelers will also need to indicate if coming to Australia for tourism or business purposes.
+Travellers will also need to indicate if coming to Australia for tourism or business purposes.

 Before the eVisitor can be approved, the applicant will also have to meet the Health and Character requirements for Australia.
 These involve not having a health condition that poses a public risk or burden to the Australian community, and not having a serious criminal record or having served jail time.

-What You Can Do with the eVisitor
+What you can do with the eVisitor

 - Holiday in Australia